Call our quote line to speak to a qualified solicitor0800 987 8156* Send a message

 Tip 1: Don’t trust the display name

-A favorite phishing tactic among cyber criminals is to spoof the display name of an email.
+A favourite phishing tactic among cyber criminals is to spoof the display name of an email.
 A recent study found that out of more than 760,000 email threats targeting 40 of the world’s largest brands nearly half of all email threats spoofed the brand in the display name.
 The fraudulent emails, once delivered, appear legitimate because most user inboxes only present the display name.
 Don’t trust the display name.
 Check the email address in the header from—if looks suspicious, don’t open the email.
 Your email service provider is likely to publish guidance online on how to display the email header.

 Tip 2: Look but don’t click